 - 1. Office of Admissions determines eligibility to matriculate at Dominican College.
 Candidates for the Teacher Education Program must first be admitted to the College through the Office of Admissions. - 2.
-Students desiring to be accepted into a program leading to teacher certification make formal application to the Division of Teacher Education by the end of the sophomore year.
+Students desiring acceptance into a program leading to teacher certification make formal application to the Division of Teacher Education by the end of the freshman year.
 Transfer students must file an application in their first semester at the College.
-Acceptance will be contingent upon the applicant's previous academic performance, as well as performance on the required screening tests in literacy skills (speaking, writing, reading) and an interview with the Director of Teacher Education.
+Acceptance will be contingent upon the applicant's previous academic performance. as well as performance on the required screening tests in literacy skills (speaking, writing, reading) and an interview with the Director of Teacher Education.
 Where problems are detected, students will be advised to seek appropriate help, either at the College or outside, in order to enhance their pedagogical abilities and employment prospects.
-The interview will be conducted midpoint each semester during a two week period only.
-At the time of the application, students are required to submit a self-reflective essay and three letters of recommendation, on formal stationery, by former teachers, guidance counselors, employers, or professors other than those in the Teacher Education Division.
+The interview will be conducted midpoint each semester.
+At the time of the application, students are required to submit a recent photo, self-reflective essay and three letters of recommendation, on formal stationery, by former teachers, guidance counselors, employers, or professors other than those in the Teacher Education Division.
 Students are responsible for contacting the secretary in Casey Hall for the interview dates.
 Those who miss the schedule will have to wait for the following semester to be interviewed.
 Upon acceptance, the student will be appointed an advisor from the Teacher Education Division in addition to an advisor in the major or area of concentration.
 Registration forms must be signed by both advisors.
 The major/concentration advisor must be contacted first. - 3.
-For entrance and continuance in the programs, students must follow the prescribed courses of the program, maintain a minimum 2.7 cumulative index, and pass the newly developed New York State Academic Literacy Skills Test (A.L.S.T).
-Transfer students must have a minimum C+ in program courses they wish to transfer into the College in order to have these courses accepted. - 4.
+For entrance and continuance in the programs, students must follow the prescribed courses of the program, maintain a minimum 2.7 cumulative index, and complete the newly developed New York State Educating All students must have a minimum C+ in program courses they wish to transfer into the College in order to have these courses accepted. - 4.
 Students must earn grades of "C+" or higher for all prescribed courses, including courses in the major/concentration (whether or not this grade is required by the major/concentration program itself) and in the "Liberal Arts Requirements" specified below. - 5.
-No more than one Education course may be repeated, and that course may be repeated only once.

-- 6. All students, including transfer students, must meet the College's writing proficiency requirements: see English curriculum, "College English Requirements."
+No more than one Education course may be repeated, and that course may be repeated only once. - 6.
+All students, including transfer students, must meet the College's writing proficiency requirements: see English curriculum, "College English Requirements."
 Transfer students who enter with no transferable mathematics courses also need to take the math placement test.
 Students whose performance on these tests fails to meet College standards will be required to raise their competencies to a passing level before acceptance into the program.
 This effort may require appropriate laboratory and/or coursework as determined by the College. - 7.
 Students who hold a baccalaureate degree and are seeking credits toward certification may be admitted at the discretion of the Director of Teacher Education and must meet the same program admissions criteria as those for matriculated students.
-Post-baccalaureate students must submit their credentials to the NY State Department of Education for evaluation before being allowed to begin courses for certification. - 8.
-Students accepted into a Teacher Education Division program must submit and update each semester a student resume which conforms to a format provided by the division.
+Post-baccalaureate students must submit their credentials to the NY State Department of Education for evaluation before being allowed to begin courses for certification.